dmitryvinn/dvinnik.dev/src/data/events/2022/future-of-testing-forum/index.md

 category: 'event'
 cover: './cover.jpg'
 title: 'Future of Testing Forum'
-description: 'Local meetup dedicated to testing and software quality.'
+description: 'Local meetup dedicated to testing and software quality with focus on test automation, leadership and more.'
 date: '2022-09-15'
 tags: ['testing']
 published: true